Planning an East Coast road trip?

 If you’re feeling adventurous, plan a hike on the famous Skyline Trail.
 Not only are you pretty much guaranteed to spot a moose, but you’ll also be rewarded with some of the best views of the trip!

-Getting to Cape Breton will take several hours from Halifax and driving the Cabot Trail will take an entire day on it’s own.
+Getting to Cape Breton will take several hours from Halifax.
+Driving the Cabot Trail will take an entire day on it’s own.
 So, book two nights here.
-I stayed at this really cute place called the Iona Heights Inn which had an amazing view and an even better chocolate shop on site!
+I stayed at this really cute place called the Iona Heights Inn.
+It has a sweeping view of the nearby lake and a delicious chocolate shop on-site.
+Doesn’t get much better than that!

 Bring your childhood dreams to life in Prince Edward Island – home of Lucy Maud Montgomery, the author of Anne of Green Gables.
 From coast to coast, the island is covered in rich red soil, lush fields and lovely seaside villages.